Pop Culture Trivia Quiz: 1962

 Astro on The Jetsons

-51. Where did cartoon character Yogi Bear like to find his food?
+51. Where did the cartoon character Yogi Bear like to find his food?

 Picnic baskets (“pic-a-nic baskets”)

-52. Some people call him the fifth Beatle.
-Other people know he was The Beatles’ drummer before Ringo Starr.
+52. Some people call him the fifth Beatle, but others know he was The Beatles’ drummer before Ringo Starr.
 Name that drummer.

 Pete Best